SheryllGDS/message-patterns/reminder/appointment-reminder.md

 ### Cancel your application

-Ignore this email and let the deadline pass if you don't want to continue with your application.
-We'll just close your application after the deadline passes.
+If you don't want to continue with your application, just let the deadline pass.
+We'll close your application afterwards.

 Thanks